grazieleoliveira/react_native_challenge_intern_mobile/README.md

 ## ⚔️ The challenge

-Developing an app that let users read articles related to healthcare, using React Native.
+Develop an app that let users read articles related to healthcare, using React Native.
 <br>

 What was requested: